The Perfect Girl (2015 film): Audience Reception

-As of April 20, 2021 the has over 6.5 million views on YouTube.
-It's very unique among all love story ever, said Priya Raj one of the viewer. "if you are thinking about you should watch it or not, just listen to your heart and give it a shot you will love it" read another review.
+As of April 20, 2021 the film has over 6.5 million views on YouTube.
+It's unique among all love stories, said Priya Raj one of the viewer. "if you are thinking about you should watch it or not, just listen to your heart and give it a shot you will love it" read another review.
 "Indispensable.
 How can just those long scenes make u fall in love" followed in their review.